 Lugs are the tread of the sole around the outside of the foot.
 These are heavily responsible for traction when cutting through thick mud and slippery trail conditions.
 Since sandals are already less stable than a good trail running shoe or hiking boot, great lugs are a must.

 You’ll also want a rugged and durable sole material made by a reputable company such as Vibram.
-If you’re actually traveling in your sandals, inexpensive lightweight flipflops made from foam just won’t hold up.
+If you’re actually hiking in your sandals, inexpensive lightweight flipflops made from foam just won’t hold up.